ddbj/jga-analysis/somatic-short-variant/README.md

 ## Compatibility test

-We compared our workflow (tumor/normal pair) with [2-Mutect2-GATK4](https://anvil.terra.bio/#workspaces/help-gatk/Somatic-SNVs-Indels-GATK4/workflows/help-gatk/2-Mutect2-GATK4) workflow of Somatic-SNVs-Indels-GATK4 workspace in Terra platform.
+In Terra platform, [Somatic-SNVs-Indels-GATK4](https://anvil.terra.bio/#workspaces/help-gatk/Somatic-SNVs-Indels-GATK4) provides an example of a somatic variant call workflow (`2-Mutect2-GATK4`) based on GATK Best Practices.

+We compared it with our workflow using a tumor and a matched normal pair.

 ### Inputs